 Code This! this is a very colorful book like they all are from National Geographic, it gives a great basic look at coding and programming for kids aged 8-12.

 Osmo is a great coding toy that is played on the iPad.
-We have reviewed two of these Osmo coding and Osmo coding jam previously and they are really great for younger children.
+Check out our Osmo coding starter kit review and Osmo coding jam review they are really great for younger children.
 There are a number of games you can purchase and they range in age between 3 and 10 years old.

 Code Master Game is the ultimate coding board game and STEM toy and teaches programming logic through fun gameplay.
 Contains 10 maps with 60 levels to solve, as well as 12 guide scrolls, 12 action tokens, 8 conditional tokens, and an instruction booklet with solutions included.
 Suitable for children over the age of 8.